-Derivatives that do not qualify for hedge accounting are classified as held for trading and accounted for at fair value through profit or loss.
+Derivatives that do not qualify for hedge accounting are classified as derivatives at fair value through profit or loss.
 Changes in the fair value of the derivative instruments that do not qualify for hedge accounting are recognized immediately in the statement of comprehensive income.

-2.14 Government grants
+2.15 Government grants